justin-sharber/ETL-System/README.md

 My solution was a fully custom ETL system.
 It utilized the power of Python to automate all necessary steps in ETL to a single click.

 # Design Principles
 **One-Click Flow** - The system runs from a top-level Jupyter Notebook with one click.
-Once build for a table is complete and new data has successfully been moved into the appropriate folder, the system performs all steps and loads the data successfully into the BigQuery database **bronze layer**.
+Once build for a table is complete and new data has successfully been moved into the appropriate folder, the system performs all steps and loads the data successfully into the BigQuery database bronze layer.
 Given the view-based architecture of that pipeline, the data continues to flow through to final dashboards, unaided.

-**Grounding in a Data Library** - I established a company **Data Library** in SharePoint.
+**Grounding in a Data Library** - I established a company **"data library"** in SharePoint.
 By reading directly from that library, the system maintains a single source of truth for input data.
 This connection also allows for easy, immediate data auditing.

 **Efficient Loading** - The system uses **new file detection** to load only new files, files that have been introduced after the last run of the loading system.
 With hundreds of spreadsheets and hundreds of thousands of records, efficient loading is an important principle.

 **Modularization** - The system is built with a code base of well-organized modules.
 Modules define functions or segments of the ETL process.

 **Single Source of Truth for Table Schemas** - The pipeline enforces a single canonical schema definition that is used both for transformation logic and destination table definitions.
 This avoids schema drift and guarantees alignment between produced and stored data.
-In this system, schemas are defined via **Data Keys**, which act as the ground schema contract / source of truth across all pipeline stages.
+In this system, schemas are defined via **"data keys"**, spreadsheets which describe the data sources and specify data types and primary keys.
+Data keys act as the ground schema / source of truth across all pipeline stages.

 ![Data Type Coordination Diagram](images/data-type-coordination.png)

 *Diagram for data type coordination, ensuring that newly processed data always matches the destination table schema.*

 # System Process
 ![ETL System Design](images/etl-flow.png)